mac-codes9/dot/readme.md

 3. Run the `postInstall` alias to setup tools that require interaction like logging in such as `gh` or `atuin`.

-> Note: On macOS and Ubuntu the script may need to be prefixed with `sudo` for tooling installation.
+> Note: On macOS and Ubuntu the script may need to be run with `sudo` permissions for tooling installation.